pr1kol2005/caos-3rd-term/README.md

-## Homework for computer architecture and operating systems course completed in the 3rd semester.
+# Homework for Computer Architecture and Operating Systems course completed in the 3rd semester